coreua/Apex-CV-YOLO-v8-Aim-Assist-Bot/README.md

 - Set in-game mouse sensitivity to **3.50**.
     - The PID control (`Kp`, `Ki`, `Kd`) values in `args_.py` come already fine-tuned.
     - If the mouse moves too fast, **EAC will flag your account** and you will be banned on the next ban wave.
         - So, don't mess with the PID.
-Set in-game mouse sensitivity to **3.50**.
 Change your mouse DPI instead.

 - SHIFT